tanmay-lad/voicebot_old/README.md

 - Refer to individual prompt files based on use cases
 - Change filename for `system_prompt_usecase.txt` in `QuickAgent.py` file at 'line 40'

+Conversation guide:
+- Guide for user to ask questions for different use cases

 ```
 Run command: python3 QuickAgent.py
 ```